 If you want big arms, you must give your triceps some mass building attention!

-Your triceps are made up of three heads:
+Your triceps are made up of three main heads:

 Lateral Head: Is located on the outside of the arm and is the most visible past of the triceps